Pomayrols: History

 Gabrielle de Laromiguière: heiress of Pomayrols, Cambon, La roque Sainte Marguerite, and Bozouls in Rouergue as well as Montamat close to Raulhac in Auvergne.

 Bérard Murat de Lestang: Rider and chamberlain of the king Louis XI of France.

 He was named by the king with the command of the military forterress of Usson in Auvergne.

 Gabrielle and Bérard (Bernard) had three children, Antoine, Pierre and Gabriel.

 Gabriel Murat de Lestang: Knight Hospitaller of saint John of Jerusalem, that the History indicates under the name of Commander of Pomayrols.

 He illustrated itself, with his friends in arms by its bravery at the time of the defense of the fortress of Rhodes besieged by Suleiman the Magnificent in 1522, under the reign of Francis I of France.
 Of return in France it managed the commandery of Saint Jean of Toulouse.

 Antoine Murat de Lestang: Rider of the king Charles VIII of France.
-Married in 1504, with Marquise, the daughter of Guillaume, Baron of Estaing, without children, he bequeathed Pomayrols to Pierre his brother.
+Married in 1504, with Marquise, the daughter of Guillaume, Baron of Estaing, without children, he bequeathed Pomayrols to his brother.